CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 ## Background

-Note:  Click here for the [FHIR Auth Implementation Plan](#initial-implementation-plan)
+Note:  Please click here for the [FHIR Auth Implementation Plan](#initial-implementation-plan)

 The PRIME ReportStream1] aims to work with multiple senders or third-parties clients that send reports to the Data-Hub.
 Each of these clients will need to authenticate with the Data-Hub API.
 This paper outlines a proposal on how these clients should provide credentials to the Data-Hub.